geo-python/site/source/lessons/L2/intro-to-GitHub.rst

 the web environment, thus all your changes made in the web browser will be saved as commits.
-It is also possible to browse the whole history of a file directly from the GitHub's online interface and track the changes that you have done.
+It is also possible to browse the whole history of a file directly from the GitHub's online interface and track the changes that you have made.

-Usually Git (the software) is run from the command prompt but GitHub provides a way to do Git commands without the need to run any commands in the terminal.
+Usually Git (the software) is run from the command prompt but GitHub provides a way to use Git commands without the need to run any commands in the terminal.
 There are, however, also other graphical user interfaces for Git that comes with some `Integrated Development Environments (IDE) <https://en.wikipedia.org/wiki/Integrated_development_environment>`__.